RevenueCat/codelab/README.md

 In this codelab, you will:

-- Integrate the Android RevenueCat SDK into your project
+- Integrate the Android RevenueCat SDK into your Android project
 - Implement in-app purchases in your Android application
 - Learn how to distinguish between paying and non-paying users
 - Build a paywall screen, which is based on the server-driven UI approach